Leaning Over To Recover

 Take the 4 minute quiz to see if you have what it takes for NCAA sports.

-The study used NCAA women’s soccer athletes and had them complete a treadmill workout, while they were hooked up to various machines monitoring three different physiological functions that indicate how well (or not well) an athlete is recovering.
+A study used NCAA women’s soccer athletes and had them complete a treadmill workout, while they were hooked up to various machines monitoring three different physiological functions that indicate how well (or not well) an athlete is recovering.
 The first component the researcher wanted to know about was heart rate recovery, or how quickly your heart slows down and returns to resting after you finish the run.
 The second part is something called carbon dioxide elimination, or in other words, the rate in which an athlete is exhaling.
 And finally, the researchers were interested in the participants’ tidal volume, which is the amount of air the lungs displace while inhaling and exhaling.

 The athletes were randomly assigned in a “hands on knees” group or a “hands on head group”, but after they all went through a fairly detailed screening process to ensure that all of the athletes were arounds the same baseline fitness levels.
 The athletes did the same exact treadmill workout with identical work to rest ratios, the only difference being in how they positioned their body and placed their hands during their rest periods.